-- 1. The 360 program may be intended to manipulate ASCII text from the Network.
-In that case, the Network user needs to have all ASCII characters, including the mavericks, uniquely mapped into EBCDIC in some (standard) manner. - 2.
-The present mapping is convenient only if a user at an AT&T Model 33/35 Teletype (or simulator thereof) needs a different mapping for ease of use.
+- The 360 program may be intended to manipulate ASCII text from the Network.
+In that case, the Network user needs to have all ASCII characters, including the mavericks, uniquely mapped into EBCDIC in some (standard) manner. - The present mapping is convenient only if a user has a full ASCII terminal.
+In particular, a user at an AT&T Model 33 /35 Teletype (or simulator thereof) needs a different mapping for ease of use.